onflow/flow-cli/docs/account-add-contract.md

 - Short Flag: `-f`
 - Valid inputs: valid filename

-Specify filename for the configuration files, you can provide multiple configuration files by using `-f` flag multiple times.
+Specify a filename for the configuration files, you can provide multiple configuration files by using `-f` flag multiple times.